damianhakert/damianhakert.github.io/source/posts/2017-02-10-gitlab-issue-bash-march-2017.html.md

 {: .alert .alert-webcast}

 This is your chance to get involved!
-Most of the tasks don't require technical expertize, therefore, non-technical community members are definitely welcome and prize-worthy!
+Most of the tasks don't require technical expertise, therefore, non-technical community members are definitely welcome and prize worthy!

-## How to Get Involved?
+## How do You Get Involved?

 There are mainly four things we need from our task force: